menaka032007/CodeAlpha_tasks/README.md

 ---

 ## Conclusion
-All four internship tasks were implemented successfully using Python.
+All tasks were implemented successfully using Python.
 The project demonstrates data handling, analysis, visualization, and basic natural language processing skills.